decred/dcrd/blockchain/standalone/README.md

   - Calculating work values based on the compact target difficulty
   - Checking a block hash satisfies a target difficulty and that target difficulty is within a valid range
-- Merkle root calculation (WIP - not yet available)
+- Merkle root calculation
+  - Calculation from individual leaf hashes
+  - Calculation from a slice of transactions
 - Subsidy calculation  (WIP - not yet available)
 - Coinbase transaction identification (WIP - not yet available)